ARM-software/acle/main/acle.md

 on allocation and deallocation.
 The intrinsics are expected to help protect heap allocations.

-The lock is referred in the text below as `allocation tag` and the key as `logical address tag` (or in short `logical tag`).
+The lock is referred to in the text below as `allocation tag` and the key as `logical address tag` (or in short `logical tag`).

 ## Terms and implementation details